Bite Back (album)

 Bite Back is the thirteenth studio album by Taiwanese singer Cyndi Wang, released on 12 October 2023 by Sony.
-It is Wang's first album since her twelfth studio album Cyndiloves2sing (2018).
-Wang released the album on the twentieth anniversary of her debut.
-The album delves into the theme of discovering new things about oneself.
+It is Wang's album since her twelfth studio album Cyndiloves2sing (2018).
+She released the album on the twentieth anniversary of her debut.
+The album incorporates the theme of discovering new things about the person.
 The vinyl edition was released on 26 April 2024.

-Composition and songs
+History

 The title track "Bite Back" was written by Lexie Liu, Alina Smith, and Femke Weidema.
-It is a dance song incorporating synth, trap and video game sound effects.
-The dance of the song is called the "Sweet Bite Dance", and was choreographed by Kiel Tutin.
-The lyrics of the song concern challenging one's past self.
+It is a dance song incorporating synth, trap, and video game sound effects.
+Its dance is called the "Sweet Bite Dance" and was choreographed by Kiel Tutin.
+The lyrics of the song concern challenging Wang's past self.